Advertiser Disclosure

 What To Pack for a Safari

 A safari is not the time to overpack.
-You’ll be required to weigh your luggage before you can board if you’re arriving for your safari by shared charter plane, which is common for Southern Africa safaris.
+You’re be required to weigh your luggage before you can board if you’re arriving for your safari by shared charter plane, which is common for southern Africa safaris.

-A duffel bag without wheels is recommended to save some weight.
-The smaller bag will also guarantee that you don’t overpack.
+A duffel bag without wheels is recommended to save weight.
+The smaller bag also guarantees that you don’t overpack.

 Now that you’ve got the right luggage, what should you bring on a safari?